Karmpatel960/CureML/README.md

 ![CureML-removebg-preview](https://user-images.githubusercontent.com/96860884/225073856-decd48e2-fa3e-4588-87b0-b1035f35e9dd.png)

-Hackathon Project for gfg
+CureML will help patient and doctor to analyze case with its UI UX and make process easy for both doctor and patient and it also help doctor to analyze case with cureML Modal.
 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, npm, installed in your environement.

 ### Node
 - #### Node installation on Windows